go-noisegate/go-noisegate.el/README.md

 ### noisegate-hint

 Sends the list of changes to the server.
-The changes list in the plugin is cleared.

 ### noisegate-test